This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 This is the part of the route that separates the people who did a Hill Country trip from the people who did the Hill Country trip.
 Head south from Kerrville on TX-173 toward Bandera, then west on TX-470 through Utopia.
 This is genuine Texas backcountry — ranches, deer blinds, live oaks arching over one-lane bridges, and almost no other tourists.

 Garner State Park on the Frio River is worth the extra miles.
-The campground is beautiful, the river is perfect for swimming, and the nightly "jukebox dances" on the pavilion are a Hill Country tradition that's been running since the 1940s.
-Sites with water and electric are $25-30/night.
-The park is wildly popular in summer but manageable in late March.
+The campground is beautiful, the river is perfect for swimming, and the nightly jukebox dances on the pavilion have been a Hill Country institution long enough to have their own mythology — ask any longtime Texas RVer and you'll get a story.
+Sites with water and electric run approximately $25-30/night (spring 2026 rates).
+The park fills in summer but stays manageable in late March.

 From Garner, head northeast through Concan and Leakey, then pick up the Lone Star Scenic Drive (RR-337) toward Vanderpool.
 This is one of the most spectacular roads in Texas — limestone canyon walls, hairpin turns, and a silence so complete you'll pull over just to listen to it.
 The Lost Maples State Natural Area near Vanderpool is world-famous for fall foliage, but the spring wildflowers on the limestone slopes are equally worth stopping for.